-• Father/Father Figures in Head Start
+Father/Father Figures in Head Start

-In addition to specific programming designed to bring the father/father-figures together with the child, ways to be involved include attending virtual Parent Committee meetings and parent workshops; serving on Policy Council, the Health Advisory Committee, the Transition and Family Services Advisory Committees, and attending specific activities virtually, such as Breakfast With Dad and family literacy activities.
+In addition to specific programming designed to bring the father/father-figures together with the child, ways to be involved include attending Parent Committee meetings and parent workshops; serving on Policy Council, the Health Advisory Committee, the Transition and Family Services Advisory Committees, and attending specific activities, such as Breakfast With Dad and family literacy activities.
 Reading "father friendly" books that dads will enjoy reading to their children.
-Participating in virtual Parent Committee; participating in virtual Parent/Teacher conferences and participation in any virtual Head Start group activities.
+Participating in the Parent Committee; participating in Parent/Teacher conferences and participation in any Head Start group activities.

-• Parent Cafe
+Parent Cafe

 This is an opportunity for our families for the upcoming program year.
 Parent Cafés are physically and emotionally safe spaces where parents and caregivers talk about the challenges and victories of raising a family.
 Through individual deep self-reflection and peer-to-peer learning, participants explore their strengths, learn about the Protective Factors, and create strategies from their own wisdom and experiences to help strengthen their families.
 Cafés are structured discussions that use the principles of adult learning and family support.
 Participants leave Parent Cafés feeling inspired, energized, and excited to put into practice what they've learned.
-The Cafe will also be provided in a virtual format.